Sanjaypranav/ruth-docs/ruth-nlu/docs/intro.md

 -m, --model_path (optionol)
 ```
 If model path is not provided, `Evaluate function` will use the latest model in the model directory as a default model.
 If output folder is not provided, the result will be saved in `results` folder in the current working directory.

+for deploying the model in production environment we use fast api to create a web server to serve the model.
+Its a simple web server that can be used to parse the text message and get response from the model.

+for more information about fast api visit [here](https://fastapi.tiangolo.com/)

+for deploying the model run `ruth deploy` command

 ### Deployment
 RUTH uses FastAPI to deploy the model as a REST API, to deploy the model, run the following command